Goat Simulator: Reception

-Goat Simulator received "mixed" reviews upon release, according to video game review aggregator Metacritic.
+Goat Simulator received "mixed or average" reviews upon release, according to video game review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 22% of critics.
 Goat Simulator was named as an honorable mention for Excellence in Audio for the 2015 Independent Games Festival.

 Eurogamer's Dan Whitehead complimented Coffee Stain Studios on building in enough content Goat Simulator and potential expansion through Steam to prove it more than a simple joke title, and instead a brief diversion "in which the player is a willing participant".
 Dan Stapleton of IGN considered the title a "clever interactive spoof of all the broken game physics we’ve seen in open worlds" and despite being short, was a "hell of a good time".
 Tim Turi of Game Informer stated that the first hour with the game would be amusing, but due to the lack of more expansive features, he "[does not] recommend it to anyone looking for more than disposable entertainment".
 Steve Tilley of the Toronto Sun described the game as one where "most players will have a few hours of fun and then file [it] away as an occasional novelty to pull out when they’re especially bored".

 Rich Stanton of The Guardian was very critical of Goat Simulator, noting how the title is self-aware of its poor quality, and stated that the game's creation and promotion "demonstrates how social media and the internet amplify our supine tendencies".
 Andy Kelly of PC Gamer was also critical of the title, calling it a "bad, amateurish and boring game", and considered its popularity was only due to word-of-mouth and YouTube videos that enticed players to buy the game themselves.